ORANGE COUNTY REGIONAL WATER & WASTEWATER MULTI-JURISDICTIONAL HAZARD MITIGATION PLAN

 To review the 2012 Orange County Regional Water and Wastewater Mulit-Hazard Mitigation Plan, please click here.

-A hazard mitigation survey is available for the month of November 2017 and is anoymous.
-To take the survey, please click here.
+Currently, a hazard mitigation survey is available and is anoymous.
+Customers can take the survey by clicking here.